Home·Services·Whiplash Recovery

 It depends on how long ago the accident was and how much compensation has set in.
 Generally:

-• Recent whiplash (2-6 months): Often see significant improvement in 4-8 sessions over 2-3 months
+• Recent whiplash (2 to 6 months): Often see significant improvement in 4 to 8 sessions over 2 to 3 months.

-• Chronic whiplash (6+ months): Typically requires 8-12 sessions over 3-6 months to fully unwind compensation patterns
+• Chronic whiplash (6+ months): Typically requires 8 to 12 sessions over 3 to 6 months to fully unwind compensation patterns.

 • Old injuries (years ago): May take longer but can still make substantial changes.
 Your body wants to return to normal function.